Article Submission Guidelines

 Advertisements in IDRS Publications

 The International Double Reed Society sells advertising space in The Double Reed to individuals, institutions, and businesses for payment of the current advertising rates.
 The Society does not attempt to verify the accuracy or reliability of any advertising claims made herein, and thus the IDRS does not recommend or endorse any of the products, businesses, or services advertised in the advertising section.
-Please contact the IDRS Advertising Coordinator, Frank Swann, at firstname.lastname@example.org for advertising information (see inside front cover for mailing address and phone number).
+Please contact the IDRS Advertising Coordinator, Dana Brink at email@example.com for advertising information (see inside front cover for mailing address).

 When available, back-issues of The Double Reed are available for purchase.
-For price and mailing information, please contact the IDRS Archivist, Michael Burns, at email@example.com.
+For price and mailing information, please contact the membership coordinator at firstname.lastname@example.org.